symbadx37/base-converter/README.md

 This program can be used one of two ways: a terminal window in conjunction with `node.js`, or in a browser-based JavaScript compiler.
 If you plan to run this program using a terminal window, make sure to download the latest package before preceding.

-To use this program via an online compiler, visit https://www.programiz.com/javascript/online-compiler/ and copy paste the code below into the box on the left-hand side.
+To use this program via an online compiler, visit https://www.programiz.com/javascript/online-compiler/ and copy paste the code from the `base_converter.js` code file from the repository into the box on the left-hand side.
 Then click the "Run" button and follow the terminal prompts within the box on the right.

 To use this program via a command terminal window, visit https://nodejs.org/en/download and install the native